Washington, DC - Federal Triangle

 Unique Environmental Features

-- EPA East, EPA West, and the Connecting Wing earned the ENERGY STAR® in 2012 with a score of 81.
+- The William Jefferson Clinton Building East, West, and Connecting Wing earned the ENERGY STAR® in 2012 with a score of 81.

-- The Ariel Rios Building (North and South) earned the ENERGY STAR in 2011 with a score of 88.
-This accomplishment was celebrated in a ceremony with representatives from EPA and the General Services Administration's (GSA's) Public Buildings Service on May 27, 2011.
+- The William Jefferson Clinton Building North and South earned the ENERGY STAR in 2011 with a score of 88.
+This accomplishment was celebrated in a ceremony with representatives from EPA and the U.S. General Services Administration's (GSA’s) Public Buildings Service on May 27, 2011.

-- The U.S. General Services Administration (GSA), in partnership with EPA’s Facilities Management and Services Division, replaced more than 1,000 conventional incandescent light bulbs in the historic light fixtures throughout the EPA East, West, and Ariel Rios buildings.
+- GSA, in partnership with EPA’s Facilities Management and Services Division, replaced more than 1,000 conventional incandescent light bulbs in the historic light fixtures throughout the William Jefferson Clinton Building.
 The incandescent bulbs will be upgraded with compact fluorescent lamps (CFLs).
 According to ENERGY STAR, switching from incandescent light bulbs to CFLs reduces greenhouse gas emissions and energy use by up to 75 percent.
 In addition, CFLs last 10 times longer than conventional bulbs.
-Bulb replacement in the Ariel Rios building began in May 2009 and was completed in June 2009.
-Bulb replacement in the EPA East and West buildings began in April 2009 and was completed in August 2009.
+Bulb replacement in the William Jefferson Clinton Building North and South began in May 2009 and was completed in June 2009.
+Bulb replacement in the William Jefferson Clinton Building East and West began in April 2009 and was completed in August 2009.

 - EPA offsets 100 percent of the electricity consumption at its Federal Triangle Headquarters facilities with renewable energy certificates (RECs) purchased through the Agency’s blanket green power contract.
 Learn more about EPA's blanket green power contracts.